noygal/nodejs-advance-roadmap/lecture-1/PITCHME.md

 +++

 A good Node.js developer knows how to choose the right solution from the wide array of existing solutions, a smart developer knows how to write his own solution from scratch, and the wise knows when to not to use Node.js at all...

+Note:
+Examples: Picking the right frameworks/libraries long lasting impact, using Node.js or nginx for proxy, "half a day of work" vs adding dependencies, how to use Node.js with other platforms (cli, node-gyp binding, etc')

 +++